Introduction to Credentialing

 $145.00 for all other credentials

-There is a $40.00 annual fee at the end of the first, second, and third years.
+There is a $40.00 annual maintenance fee at the end of the first, second, and third years.
 Then the credential holder must be recertified.
-The annual fee provides ongoing access for the online logging of continuing education clock hours.
-A late fee of $35.00 will be charged for not renewing a credential in a timely manner.
+The annual maintenance fee provides ongoing access for the online logging of continuing education clock hours.
+A late fee of $35.00 will be charged for not maintaining a credential in a timely manner.
 Recertification will be automatic if fees are paid annually and sufficient clock hours have been earned.

 Credential holders are required to obtain qualified continuing education.
 These are available in a variety of ways and costs.
 Please view the Credentialing Commission's 2018 Continuing Education Manual.